JoseRoca/WinFBX/docs/COM/CWebCtx Class.md

 All these callback functions will receive a pointer to the **CwebCtx** class as the first parameter.
 With this pointer, we can get:

 * Access to all the methods of the CWebCtx class.
-* The handle of the container window calling pCWbCtx->hWindow.
+* The handle of the container window calling pCWebCtx->hWindow.
 * A pointer to the hosted WebBrowser control calling pWebCtx->BrowserPtr.
-* A pointer to the CAxHost class calling pWebCtx->HostPtr.
+* A pointer to the CAxHost class calling pWebCtx->AxHostPtr.

 | Name       | Description |
 | ---------- | ----------- |